When we do something is as important as what we do, and can mean the difference between success and failure.

 For example, when it comes to making a fresh start, studies show that we are more likely to follow through when we begin on a ‘temporal landmark’.
 This could be a ‘social landmark’ (shared by everyone, such as New Year’s Day or a Monday) or a personal landmark (your own birthday or an anniversary).

-Meanwhile, people in the last year of a decade (or nine-enders) – those aged 29, 39, 49, 59 etc. – are more motivated to take on big goals for the first time than at any other age.
+Meanwhile, people in the last year of a decade (or nine-enders) – those aged 29, 39, 49, 59 and so on – are more motivated to take on big goals for the first time than at any other age; for example, running a marathon, ending a long-term relationship or changing career.

 Peak, trough and recovery